Prehsheous28/exam-analysis/README.md.txt

 ## 🧠 Key Insights (Example Results)

-> Replace with actual findings from your SQL output:
 - Students who completed test preparation scored on average **15–20% higher** across all subjects.
 - Female students outperformed male students in Reading and Writing, while males slightly led in Math.
 - Higher parental education levels are associated with better student performance, especially in Writing.